Home Travel Intelligence SafetyWing Travel Insurance

 Days home country coverage per 90-day period

-The subscription model also means there is no penalty for travelling more than anticipated.
+The subscription model means there is no penalty for travelling more than anticipated.
 A conventional annual policy with a 45-day trip limit creates pressure to return on schedule or face a coverage gap.
 SafetyWing renews regardless of where you are or how long you have been away.
-For travellers whose itineraries regularly extend, that structural flexibility has real value beyond the headline premium comparison.

 • Travellers visiting the United States → US medical costs are in a different category from the rest of the world.
 A single emergency room visit can cost more than a year of SafetyWing premiums.
-For any trip that includes the US, comprehensive emergency medical coverage is not optional.
+Comprehensive emergency medical coverage is not optional.

 • Expedition and remote destination travellers → Medical evacuation from Antarctica, a polar region, a remote island, or a mountain environment can cost USD 50,000–500,000.
 SafetyWing’s evacuation coverage makes the decision of where to receive treatment a medical one rather than a financial one.

-• Travellers who forgot to arrange insurance before departure → SafetyWing can be purchased after leaving home, with a two-day waiting period.
+• Travellers who have already left home without coverage → SafetyWing can be purchased after departure, with a two-day waiting period.
 Most conventional policies cannot.
-For travellers who have left without coverage, it is the most practical solution available.
+It is the most practical solution for travellers already abroad without cover.

-• Solo travellers and those without employer health coverage abroad → No employer group scheme, no partner’s policy to fall back on.
-SafetyWing fills the gap cleanly at a price that makes continuous coverage practical rather than occasional.
+• Solo travellers without employer health coverage abroad → No employer group scheme, no partner’s policy to fall back on.
+SafetyWing fills the gap cleanly at a price that makes continuous coverage practical.

-For the traveller booking the kind of experiences covered on this site — an Antarctic expedition, a private yacht charter, a chartered aircraft — SafetyWing’s absence of trip cancellation coverage is the most important limitation to understand before relying on it as your only policy.
+For the traveller booking premium experiences — an Antarctic expedition, a private yacht charter, a chartered aircraft — SafetyWing’s absence of trip cancellation coverage is the most important limitation to understand before relying on it as your only policy.

-A £25,000 Antarctic expedition booked through Oceanwide Expeditions or a yacht charter arranged through Boat Bookings represents a non-refundable commitment that SafetyWing will not cover if you are unable to travel.
+A £25,000 Antarctic expedition or a significant yacht charter represents a non-refundable commitment that SafetyWing will not cover if you are unable to travel.
 For those bookings, trip cancellation and curtailment coverage from a specialist insurer is a separate and necessary purchase.
 SafetyWing handles what happens to you medically when you are abroad.
 It does not handle the financial exposure of the trip itself.

-Used correctly — as continuous travel medical insurance, paired with trip cancellation coverage for high-value bookings — SafetyWing is the most practical and most cost-effective solution in the market for the traveller who moves through the world seriously and often.
+Used correctly — as continuous travel medical insurance, paired with trip cancellation coverage for high-value bookings — SafetyWing is the most practical and cost-effective solution in the market for the traveller who moves through the world seriously and often.
+Used as a substitute for trip cancellation cover on a £20,000 expedition booking, it leaves a significant gap.

 What does SafetyWing Nomad Insurance actually cover?